awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## When I tried installing my application, I see an error that the operating system version is not supported\.<a name="troubleshooting-02"></a>

-Only applications that can be installed on Windows Server 2012 R2 can be added to an AppStream 2\.0 image\.
-Check if your application is supported on Microsoft Windows Server 2012 R2\.
+Only applications that can be installed on Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019 can be added to an AppStream 2\.0 image\.
+Check if your application is supported on one of these three operating systems, as applicable for your image builder\.

 ## I want to use a Windows PowerShell script to open my applications\.<a name="use-powershell-launch-application"></a>